4bh1/bsg/README.md

 # BSG #

-BSG(Bulk Shellcode Generator) is used to create multiple shellcodes using msfvenom
+BSG(Bulk Shellcode Generator) is used to create multiple shellcodes using msfvenom.

 ### Requirements ###